divyasharmasal/liftedmobile/docs/deployment.md

 1. `app.lifted.sg`
     - The public will access the app here
-    - Set it up to point to CloudFront later - see below
+    - Set it up to point to your app CloudFront distribution (see below)
 2. `cms.lifted.sg`
     - LIFTED administrators will log in to the CMS here
-    - Set it up to point to CloudFront later - see below
+    - Set it up to point to your CMS CloudFront distribution (see below)
 3. `app-prod.lifted.sg`
-    - Serves as the origin server to CloudFront
+    - Serves as the origin server to your app CloudFront distribution
     - Set up an `A` record with the IP address of the App server
 4. `cms-prod.lifted.sg`
-    - Serves as the origin server to CloudFront
+    - Serves as the origin server to your CMS CloudFront distribution
     - Set up an `A` record with the IP address of the CMS server

 ## Docker setup